 - Stress.
 Problems in a variety of areas in life may cause stress, which can manifests itself as premature ejaculation.
 Work, financial, new relationships and relationship problems are common examples.

 - Deep psychological issues.
 These can include sexual abuse, depression, anxiety and low self-esteem.

 Some men may be able to easily determine the cause of their premature ejaculation, while others may never know what is behind the issue.
 What is truly important is to know that, no matter what is causing the issue, it is treatable with an exercise-based program.

-*We have to note that in rare cases, premature ejaculation could be caused by medical conditions such as diabetes, erectile dysfunction, neurological conditions such as Multiple Sclerosis, or urological disorders such as urethritis.
+*We must note that in rare cases, premature ejaculation can be caused by an underlying medical condition.
 We recommend having regular wellness check-ups, or seeking the advice of a doctor, especially if premature ejaculation has started suddenly.
-However, the majority of cases are caused by one of the following factors.